 Grateful to You I’ll always be

 “You’re welcome.
-That means a lot to me,” Robinson replied.
-Robinson would be dead before the year was done.
+That means a lot to me,” Robinson replied.12 Robinson would be dead before the year was done.

 Charles stayed around baseball in retirement, but he also applied the lessons he learned in baseball to other parts of life.
 As the Mets’ fortunes faded in the 1970s, he was invited to return to the team as a minor league instructor and scout.
 He lasted nine years, scouting the heartland states from his Kansas City base.
 His greatest contribution during this era was perhaps his scouting and signing of Neil Allen, the Mets’ 1976 draftee out of Kansas City’s Bishop Ward High School.
 A top closer during the Joe Torre era, Allen is also remembered as one of two players traded by the Mets for Keith Hernandez, a key player on their 1986 squad.
 This connection allows one to argue that Charles contributed to both Mets world championships.

-It was Charles’s understanding was that he was being groomed to take over as director of community relations when Tommy Holmes retired.
-But he again had a falling out—this time with colleague Ken Berry—and director of minor league operations Steve Schryver took Berry’s side.
+It was Charles’s understanding that he was being groomed to take over as director of community relations when Tommy Holmes retired.
+But he again had a falling out — this time with colleague Ken Berry — and director of minor league operations Steve Schryver took Berry’s side.
 Charles saw a racial element in the dynamic, and left.
-He had studied law enforcement at Rockford College in Illinois, and, having endured racial roadblocks throughout his playing career, he saw no reason continue.
+He had studied law enforcement at Rockford College in Illinois, and, having endured racial roadblocks throughout his playing career, he saw no reason to continue.
 He had other options.

 Charles has since lived out much of his post-baseball life in New York City’s Washington Heights, spending decades working with children in the city’s Department of Juvenile Justice, and with Youth Options Unlimited in the Morrisania section of the Bronx.
 Supervising juvenile offenders in a low security environment, Charles was able to pass on lessons going back to his troubled and disadvantaged youth, trying to impart lessons that could steer his charges on a path to perseverance, as Jackie Robinson had done for him.

-The late 1980s featured a new growth industry that was perfect for Charles—the baseball fantasy camp, and he became a regular guest at Florida sessions, instructing middle-agers in the finer points of the game and thrilling them with the same enthusiasm that captivated them two decades earlier.
-He would occasionally return to the baseball stage—often bringing the juveniles in his care to Shea Stadium—but sometimes at a higher profile, such as in 1997, when he participated in many of the festivities celebrating the 50th anniversary of Jackie Robinson breaking baseball’s color line.
-Among other things, he was part of three-day symposium at Long Island University reading a poem he had written decades earlier after Robinson’s death.
+The late 1980s featured a new growth industry that was perfect for Charles — the baseball fantasy camp, and he became a regular guest at Florida sessions, instructing middle-agers in the finer points of the game and thrilling them with the same enthusiasm that captivated them two decades earlier.
+He would occasionally return to the baseball stage — often bringing the juveniles in his care to Shea Stadium — but sometimes at a higher profile, such as in 1997, when he participated in many of the festivities celebrating the 50th anniversary of Jackie Robinson breaking baseball’s color line.
+Among other things, he was part of a three-day symposium at Long Island University reading a poem he had written decades earlier after Robinson’s death.

 As he struggled determinately for dignity.